NaokiS28/KSystem-573/README.md

 # KSystem-573
  Schematics and pinout information for the Konami System 573

- **Please note a lot of this data is not 100% complete and might be incorrect in places**.
+ **Please note a lot of this data is not 100% complete and might be incorrect in places.** Also this repository needs a to be generally organised better.

 ## Schematics
  Schematics are in KiCad format and are preliminary.
 Currently known issues: